 The space between the arachnoid and the pia mater is the subarachnoid space.
 It contains cerebrospinal fluid (CSF) and blood capillaries.
 In certain areas, there are enlargements called cisterns.
 The biggest cisterns are: the interpeduncular cistern (located between the crus cerebri), the chiasmatic cistern (around the optic chiasm), the quadrigeminal cistern (dorsal to the mesencephalic colliculi) and the cisterna magna or cerebellomedullary cistern (located between the cerebellum and the medulla oblongata).

 The velum interpositum is a triangular double layer of pia mater formed by an invagination of the pia located between the thalamus and the fornix.
 Within the velum interpositum, there are two arachnoid layers: the dorsal envelops the internal cerebral veins, and the ventral is an extension of the arachnoid envelope of the pineal region.
-The velum interpositum forms the roof of the third ventricle and contains the choroid plexuses of the third ventricle and the deep cerebral veins.
+The velum interpositum forms the roof of the third ventricle and contains the choroid plexuses of the third ventricle and the internal cerebral veins.
 It extends caudally to give rise to the quadrigeminal cistern.
 This an enlarged portion of the subarachnoid space located immediately superior to the tectum of the mesencephalon.
 It contains the great cerebral vein (of Galen), the distal part of the quadrigeminal artery, a segment of the posterior cerebral artery, and the exit of the trochlear nerve.

 Innervation of the Meninges